cabal-club/cable/readme.md

 Contributors: Alex Cobleigh, Noelle Leigh, Henry (cryptix)

-## abstract
+## Abstract

 This document describes the cable wire protocol.
 That is, the specific bytes sent "over the wire" between peers wishing to speak the protocol to each other.

+## 0. Background
+Cabal is a distributed peer-to-peer computer program for private group chat.
+It operates in a fashion differently from the typical server-client model, where no machine is either an official nor de-facto authority over others in the network.
+Instead, peers collaborate with each other to share documents to build an eventually-consistent view of the shared data.

-## introduction
+## 1. Introduction
-Cable is the wire protocol for [Cabal](https://cabal.chat), a distributed peer-to-peer computer program for private group chat over the Internet, local networks, or other, more esoteric types of networks.
+The scope of the cable wire protocol is the facilitation of members of a Cabal group chat to exchange crytographically signed documents with each other, such as chat messages, spread across various user-defined topics.

 Cable is designed to be:
 * fairly simple to implement in any language with only a single dependency (libsodium)